Horbenkodev/hugo-blog/content/posts/how-hr-software-can-boost-your-business/index.md

 ---
+ceoTitle: How HR Software Can Boost Your Business
 title: How HR Software Can Boost Your Business
+breadcrumbs: Custom HR Software Development
+slug: how-hr-software-can-boost-your-business
+draft: false
-publishDate: '2018-07-19T00:00:00Z'
+publishDate: 2018-07-19T00:00:00.000Z
-authors: []
+image: hr-software.jpg
+og_image: HR-software-preview.png
 description: A growing business is an indicator of its success, but more people on the payroll can become a headache for HR personnel.
 Many tasks have to be duplicated for every employee, often with minute alterations which can in turn affect other aspects.
-Sifting through employee files is a major time-waster; cross-referencing across multiple pieces of software is unwieldy and awkward.
+Sifting through employee files is a major time-waster;
+  cross-referencing across multiple pieces of software is unwieldy and awkward.
-image: hr-software.jpg
-og_image: HR-software-preview.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - business
+industries:
+  - enterprise
 ---
 A growing business is an indicator of its success, but more people on the payroll can become a headache for HR personnel.